 4Entry from Northam Drive (~750m)

-Another fun route is to start at the playground on Northham Drive in North Rocks.
+Another fun (though longer) route is to start at the playground on Northham Drive in North Rocks.
 This nature based playground is great for little climbers.
 And there’s now a new path, with stairs and a bridge making it even easy to walk from here.
 Note: you can no longer exit via the back gate will take you to the Hunts Creek walking track.

 To walk to Balaka Falls, go left where you will soon reach Northam Drive….confusing because Northam Drive is a loop road.